Mernda Park Primary School

 Students will be supported to:

-Our Buddies Program will begin in Semester 2, 2023.
-It is held once a week and involves students in Year 6 and Prep.
+Our Buddies Program will continue in Term 3.
+The Buddy Program is held once a fortnight and involves students in Year 6 and Prep.

 Each prep child is paired with a grade 6 child and they participate in a range of activities such as sport activities, outdoor games, craft activities and using technology.